gaetanBloch/gaetanBloch/README.md

 - I'm an employee of the consulting firm [EOLE Consulting](https://www.eole-consulting.fr/) and am fully devoted to it
 - I also work for one of the top IT services company in the world [Capgemini](https://www.sogeti.com/)
 - I'm currently working on a project for a French Governmental Agency 🏢
-- I love Japan and I used to be a Tokyoite for 6 years 🗼
+- I love Japan and I used to live in Tokyo for 6 years 🗼
 - I'm a found of sports in general although I particularly like Volley-ball 🏐 and Badminton 🏸